In-Person classes are back! Please email me for details.

 are sufficient people on the list a course will be offered.
 If you would like to be placed on such a list please email Professor Driels.

 At the Customer's site:

-Professor Driels regularly teaches a two and a half day short course version of his eleven week NPS Weaponeering class at customer
+Professor Driels regularly teaches a four day, face-to-face short course version of his eleven week NPS Weaponeering class at customer

-or de-emphasized depending on customer requirements.
-Usually a minimum number of 20 attendees is required for an on-site course to be offered.
+pre-requisite for the Advanced class.
+Usually a minimum number of 20 attendees is required for an on-site course.

 Course fees, registration and completion certificate: